Day & Zimmermann

-The Day & Zimmermann is a privately held company in the fields of construction, engineering, staffing and ammunition manufacture, operating out of 150 locations worldwide.
-Its corporate office is at 1500 Spring Garden Street in Philadelphia, Pennsylvania.
+Day & Zimmermann is a privately held company in the fields of construction, engineering, staffing and ammunition manufacture, operating out of 150 locations worldwide.
+Its corporate office is in Philadelphia, Pennsylvania.

 Day & Zimmermann has an annual revenue of $2.5 billion, and is ranked by Forbes as one of the largest privately held companies in the United States.
+One of America's leading producers of ammunition, the company operates several government-owned facilities.
+In the 2011 financial year, it worked on 351 US Army contracts worth 151.8 million dollars.

 History

 Early years

 The company was founded in 1901 by Charles Day and Kern Dodge, son of James Mapes Dodge, as Dodge & Day, specializing in engineering, shop equipment and management.
 Later, the scope of the organization was enlarged to include a great deal of engineering and construction work in both the industrial and public-service fields.